duong22/n8n-nodes-shodan/README.md

 ### Search
 - **Query**: Search Shodan using the same query syntax as the website
-- **Count**: Get the total number of results that matched the query (doesn't consume query credits)
+- **Count**: Get the total number of results that matched the query
-- **Facets**: List all search facets that can be used for summary information
-- **Filters**: List all filters that can be used when searching

 ### DNS
 - **Resolve**: Look up the IP address for the provided list of hostnames